harsha-yuvaraj/Data-DashBoard-v2/README.md

-# Web Development Project 5 - *Geographic Dashboard*
+# Web Development Project 6 - *Geographic Dashboard 2.0*

 Submitted by: **Harshavardan Yuvaraj**

 This web app: **This dashboard presents and allows users to filter data related to geographics.
-All Countries' data are fetched from API Ninja's Country API (https://api-ninjas.com/api/country).**
+All countries' data is fetched from Ninja's Country API (https://api-ninjas.com/api/country).
+In addition, this web app allows users to visualize the population vs. unemployment relationship via interactive bar charts.**

 Time spent: **5** hours spent in total